Finding Your Skincare Niche Market: How To Stand Out In The Beauty Industry

 Skincare For Active Lifestyles

-People who train or spend time outdoors deal with different skin stressors – sweat, friction, UV radiation.
-Research even shows that athletes have higher rates of barrier disruption.
+Research shows that athletes have higher rates of barrier disruption.
 For skincare brands, serving customers “in motion” creates an opportunity to build relevance around routines that reflect how these people actually live, not just how their skin is classified.

 Hormonal And Menopausal Skincare

-When estrogen drops, the skin often becomes drier, thinner and more reactive – and most anti-age skincare lines don’t address those changes.
-According to The Business Research Company, the menopause market was valued at $17.74 billion in 2024 and is projected to reach $24.29 billion by 2029.
+According to The Business Research Company, the global menopause market reached $18.78 billion in 2025 and is expected to grow to $26.21 billion by 2030.
 Despite this growth, the skincare side of the category remains lightly served, which makes it a strategically good time for new brands to enter.
 Womaness is one example of a company that has already developed products specifically for this life stage.

 Skincare For Tattoos And Body Art